This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Mobility Issues by Type of Cerebral Palsy

-Everyone with cerebral palsy is different and the degree and type of disability varies widely.
-What most people with cerebral palsy have in common is some level of difficulty with mobility, moving around or getting from one position or place to another.
+Everyone with cerebral palsy is different, and the degree and type of disability vary widely.
+Most people with cerebral palsy have some level of difficulty with mobility, moving around, or getting from one position or place to another.
 Although there are a lot of differences, there are some common mobility issues seen with various types of cerebral palsy.

-The most common type of cerebral palsy is spastic, which is characterized by overly toned muscles and spastic movements, jerky movements.
-Tight, stiff, overly toned muscles makes controlling movements difficult.
+The most common type of cerebral palsy is spastic, characterized by overly toned muscles and spastic, jerky movements.
+Tight, stiff, overly toned muscles make controlling movements difficult.
 If it affects the muscles of the lower body, this type of cerebral palsy also makes walking difficult and causes a jerky, awkward gait.

 Gross Motor Function

-If you have a child with cerebral palsy, chances are she will have some degree of difficulty with mobility.
-To help her overcome those limitations, an evaluation of her current mobility is important.
-This evaluation can tell the experts what her abilities and limits are, and what kinds of treatment, therapy, or adaptive devices will improve mobility.
+If you have a child with cerebral palsy, chances are they will have some degree of difficulty with mobility.
+To help them overcome those limitations, evaluating their current mobility is essential.
+This evaluation tells experts their abilities and limits and what kinds of treatment, therapy, or adaptive devices will improve mobility.

-A more common treatment for mobility issues that anyone with cerebral palsy can benefit from is physical therapy.
-Unlike surgery there are no risks or side effects as long as it is conducted by a trained professional.
-Physical therapist can help patients set mobility goals, like being able to walk with an assistive device, walking with less pain, or having better balance, and then help them meet those goals.
+A standard treatment for mobility issues that anyone with cerebral palsy can benefit from is physical therapy.
+A physical therapist can help patients set mobility goals, like being able to walk with an assistive device, walking with less pain, or having better balance, and then work with them regularly to meet those goals.

 Physical therapy helps with mobility by strengthening muscles, improving coordination, improving balance, and increasing flexibility.
 Exercises, adaptive equipment, stretching, and other activities are used in physical therapy to achieve these goals and give children greater independence, physical function, and ultimately more mobility.